Napuh/iCloud_h265_script/README.md

 # iCloud_h265_script
-Python script to convert iCloud videos to h265 codec in order to save space in iCloud photos storage
+Python script to compress iCloud videos to h265 (HVEC) codec in order to save space in iCloud photos storage.

 iCloud videos recorded with iPhones take up a lot of space in the cloud storage.
 I've found that the best way to reduce the size of the videos is to convert them to h265 codec and upload them to iCloud later on.
-However, Apple is a bit finnicky with how they manage video and metadata.
+However, Apple is a bit finnicky with how they manage video and metadata, and some extra work is required to not lose any important information.

 To compress your video library, I would recommend using the following steps, as I found they are the most efficient:

 1. Enter the iCloud Photos webapp, in iCloud.com
-2. Select the video library
+2. Select the video library.
 3. Download videos in batches no larger than 100 videos.
 If you download a batch larger than 100 videos, the download is likely to fail.
 4. Place all videos in a folder.
 Extensions should be .mov or .mp4
 5. Run the script, setting the input folder to the folder containing the videos and the output folder to the folder you want to store the h265 videos.
 If you do not set a output folder, the script will create a new folder in the same location as the input folder.